-The Executive Chairman reviews the performance of the Company Secretary (in his capacity as such), who is the only other Senior Executive.
-A performance evaluation will be conducted with the Company Secretary during the current financial year.
+The Executive Chairman reviews the performance and remuneration of the Company Secretary (in his capacity as such), who is the only other Senior Executive.
+The Executive Chairman has initiated a performance and remuneration evaluation of the Company Secretary, which is in progress at the date of this CGS.

+1.8.
 Investment Committee

 The Company's implementation of its investment strategies in accordance with its investment objectives is carried out by the Board and the Investment Committee.
-The Investment Committee (established on 8 July 2004) currently comprises the Executive Chairman, Mr Faroog Khan and the Executive Director/Company Secretary, Mr Victor Ho.
+The Investment Committee (established on 8 July 2004) currently comprises the Executive Chairman, Mr Farooq Khan and the Executive Director/Company Secretary, Mr Victor Ho.
 Where necessary, the Investment Committee will engage additional specialist resource(s) to assist with the identification, evaluation and management of particular investment opportunities.
-This includes specialist consultants and advisers, analysts and brokers.
-The Investment Committee's role is to implement the Company's Investment Mandate, approved by shareholders on 4 June 2004 and the Company's investment strategies approved by the Board.
+This includes specialist consultants and advisers, analysts and The Investment Committee's role is to implement the Company's Investment Mandate, approved by shareholders on 4 June 2004 and the Company's investment strategies approved by the Board.